Best Puzzle Platformers 2025

 Each section introduces new mechanics that force you to adapt on the fly, including a handful of sequences where you’re being chased by enemies.

-Braid was released in 2009 and played a pivotal role in shaping how modern puzzle platformers are structured, laying the groundwork for many indie games of today.
+Braid was released in 2009 and played a vital role in shaping how contemporary puzzle platformers are structured, laying the foundation for many indie games of today.

-The story centers on a man named Tim as he attempts to rescue a princess from an evil monster using time manipulation.
+The story centers on a man named Tim as he attempts to rescue a princess from a malevolent monster using time manipulation.

 While meant to be a critique of contemporary video game trends, it ended up being a solid puzzle platformer in its own right with unique visuals and gameplay.

-Braid’s graphics have aged significantly since but the developer is working on releasing an Anniversary Edition with updated graphics as we speak.
+Braid’s visuals have aged considerably since but the developer is working on releasing an Anniversary Edition with updated graphics as we speak.

 The Trine series of puzzle platforming games are among the best the genre has to offer, especially the original and it follow-up sequel, Trine 2.